jfspencer/scripture-tag/ARCHITECTURE.md

 git commit -m "Add team annotations" git push

-# All team members can now import both annotation sets
+# All team members can now import both database files
-# Each set maintains its userId, so you can see who tagged what
+# Each database maintains its userId, so you can see who tagged what
+# SQLite databases merge efficiently with version conflict resolution
 ```

 ## Performance Optimizations